Black-crowned barwing: Measurements

-Habitat and distribution
+Distribution and habitat

-They are residents of three locations in Laos and 7 locations in Vietnam.
+They are resident at three locations in Laos and at seven locations in Vietnam.
 They are also found in Important Bird and Biodiversity Areas (IBA) including the DakChung Plateau, Lo Xo Pass, and Ngoc Linh.

 Their natural habitats are subtropical or tropical moist montane forest, subtropical or tropical high-altitude shrubland, subtropical or tropical high-altitude grassland, and plantations.
 Although they use degraded/cleared forests, they are mostly found in secondary growth or evergreen forests.